PRX/feedzirra-podcast/README.md

 When it makes sense for an element's value to be parsed or tranformed into a non-string object, that will be done.
 The string value is always preserved, though.

+When an element has children, such as `itunes:owner`, you can safely call the children directly (`feed.itunes_owner.email`) even when the feed doesn't include the parent element.
+You will get `nil` back for both calls to the parent or child

 ### Channel

 	<link>				feed.link